By Tom Ashdown

 I have seen a number of articles on this website and others that discuss the reasons why people become expats.
 I have also seen articles about why expats decide to move to other towns in Ecuador or to other countries, and why some of them go back home, usually to the U.S. or Canada.

 I was one of those who wanted to continue being an expat but wanted to try out another country.
 But that’s not the end of my story.

-When my wife and I decided to leave the U.S., we narrowed our choices down to Spain and Ecuador.
+When my wife and I decided to leave the U.S., we narrowed our choices down to Spain, Portugal and Ecuador.
 I had spent almost a year in Europe in my early 20s, part of it taking college classes in Florence, so I knew something about it.
 We had done our research and visited both Spain and Ecuador before we made our decision.
 After we chose Ecuador and Cuenca, we were satisfied that our decision was the right one.
 My wife settled into a new life, made friends and developed new interests, and I continued doing my software development work on a part-time basis.

 Even though I found Cuenca a great place to live, I couldn’t get Europe out of my mind.
 My thinking was that I was a product of western culture, not Latin American culture, and that I would be more comfortable in Europe.
 I had an idyllic vision of Europe, partly from my time spent there as a college student.
 I thought of sidewalk cafes, cheap wine, easy travel to the great cultural centers of the world, and a way of life more in line with what I had become accustomed to before I moved to Cuenca.

 My thoughts focused on Spain and over a period of two years my yearning for Europe grew to the point that one day I suggested to my wife that we move.
 She was reluctant at first, but she is also an adventurer, and agreed to go.